learn-co-curriculum/dsc-normality-assumption/README.md

 Remember that linear regression operates under various assumptions including that the dependent variable can be decomposed into a linear combination of the independent features.
 Additionally, data should be homoscedastic and the residuals should follow a normal distribution.

 One thing we briefly touched upon previously is the **distributions of the predictors**.
 In previous labs, you have looked at these distributions to have an understanding of what the distributions look like.
 In fact, you'll often find that having the data more normally distributed will benefit your model and model performance in general.
-So while normality of the predictors is not a mandatory assumption, having (approximately) normal featured may be helpful for your model!
+So while normality of the predictors is not a mandatory assumption, having (approximately) normal features may be helpful for your model!

 ## A Model Using the Raw Features